Links

 Migrate from Umbraco 8 to the latest version

-This article will provide steps on how to migrate a Cloud project from Umbraco 8 to the latest version of Umbraco.
+This article will provide steps on how to migrate a Cloud project from Umbraco 8 to Umbraco 10.

 Since the underlying framework going from Umbraco 8 to the latest version has changed, there is no direct upgrade path.
 That said, it is possible to re-use the database from your Umbraco 8 project on your new project in order to maintain the content.